-Among the civil buildings, the so-called Osterio Magno is very important, and thought to have once been the residence of King Roger II.
+Among the civic buildings, the so-called Osterio Magno is very important, and thought to have once been the residence of King Roger II.
 It is also known as the "Domus Regia".
 Now it is just the tower that remains, of rectangular shape and dating back to the Norman period.

 In the Mandralisca Museum, the archaeological section is very extensive with exhibits from excavations in the area near Cefalu and on the Aeolian Islands.
 Note in particular a late Hellenistic mosaic, and the famous "Tagliatore di tonno" of the 4th century BC.